iHanzyy/catur-league/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- A Vercel account (for deployment and Vercel KV)
+- A Vercel account (for deployment)

 ### Installation